JonJWong/simfile-sidekick/README.md

 `python3 bot.py`

+*Note:* One of the bots features `-dlpack` is currently locked to specific Discord servers.
+This is because there is only one database file that is shared between all the servers.
+Creating a database for each server is currently outside the scope for this project.
+If you are running this on your own hardware, you can remove this limitation by changing the `DLPACK_ON_SELECTED_SERVERS_ONLY` variable to false, or modify `APPROVED_SERVERS` to contain your server ID.

 ## Tips

 - I highly recommend using screen when using scan.py.
 Your first scan will take more than a few hours.
 See https://linuxize.com/post/how-to-use-linux-screen/